redis/docs/content/operate/rs/references/rest-api/requests/shards/actions/migrate.md

 Migrates the list of given shard UIDs to the node specified by `target_node_uid`.
 The shards can be from multiple databases.
 This request is asynchronous.

+Migrate shards in the following scenarios:

+- Before node removal.

+- To balance the database manually in case of latency issues or uneven load distribution across nodes.

+- To manage node resources, such as memory usage.

 #### Required permissions

 | Permission name | Roles |